Non-Perishable Food Items: The Complete Emergency Pantry Guide

 Here’s what I pack in every travel kit and bug-out bag:

-- Beef or turkey jerky — high protein, lightweight, durable packaging.
+- Beef or turkey jerky (high protein, lightweight)

-- Single-serve nut butter packets — calorie-dense, no utensils required.
+- Single-serve nut butter packets (calorie-dense, no utensils)

-- Dried fruit and nut mix — quick energy, compact.
+- Dried fruit and nut mix (quick energy)

-- Tuna or chicken pouches — lighter than cans, no can opener needed.
+- Tuna or chicken pouches (lighter than cans)

 Avoid heavy cans and glass jars in go-bags.
 Every ounce matters when you’re on foot.
 I aim for at least 2,000 calories per person per day in my go-bag food kit, packed into a space no bigger than a gallon zip-lock bag.

-For car kits, you can get away with slightly heavier items — canned goods, crackers, and peanut butter jars work well here since weight isn’t as critical.
+For car kits, you can get away with slightly heavier items — canned goods, crackers, and peanut butter jars work fine since weight isn’t as critical.
 Just swap out car kit food every six months, because vehicle temperature swings destroy shelf life fast.

 - Buying foods you don’t eat.
 Stock familiar staples.
-Trial-run emergency meals on a random weeknight — you’ll quickly find out what your family will and won’t tolerate.
+Trial-run an emergency dinner on a random weeknight — you’ll quickly find out what your family will and won’t tolerate.

 - Ignoring nutrition.
 Balance comfort foods with protein, fiber, and produce.
 A pantry full of crackers and ramen won’t sustain you for two weeks.